amirhosein2015/CoreSupply/README.md

 ![Microservice Diagram](https://github.com/user-attachments/assets/77fc23ec-1806-4fd9-bb76-f8b93d1b0e78)

 ---
+## Problem Statement

+Modern industrial supply chains — especially in sectors such as automotive, manufacturing, and large-scale distribution — face complex challenges in parts procurement, inventory coordination, and multi-party fulfillment workflows across factory and enterprise environments.
+Traditional monolithic procurement systems are often brittle, difficult to scale, and incapable of supporting distributed orchestration, eventual consistency, and operational transparency required for modern industrial and production-driven systems.

+CoreSupply addresses these challenges by providing a cloud-native, microservices-based platform that enables resilient, scalable, and observable procurement workflows across business domains and factory operations.
+Using a combination of synchronous and asynchronous communication patterns, distributed transaction management (Saga orchestration), and advanced observability with end-to-end tracing and centralized logging, CoreSupply serves as a production-ready, enterprise-grade foundation for B2B parts supply systems operating in industrial and manufacturing contexts.

+This platform is designed to support engineering teams building sophisticated supply chain and factory-integrated solutions for industries such as automotive manufacturing, industrial equipment production, and logistics, where reliability, extensibility, maintainability, and cloud readiness are critical to sustained operational excellence.

+---
 ## 🏗️ High-Level Architecture (Kubernetes Cluster)

 The system follows **Clean Architecture** principles and is deployed as a set of scalable pods within a **Kubernetes Cluster**, using a hybrid communication strategy (**Sync gRPC** for speed, **Async Messaging** for consistency).